Edible Arrangements

-Edible Arrangements (also simply known as Edible) is a U.S.-based franchising business that specializes in fresh fruit arrangements, combining the concept of a fruit basket with designs inspired by flower arrangement.
-The company also sells a variety of specialty fruit gift items, such as gift boxes featuring chocolate dipped fruit, and fresh fruit products.
+Edible Arrangements, LLC (also simply known as Edible) is an American franchising business that specializes in fresh fruit arrangements, combining the concept of a fruit basket with designs inspired by flower arrangement.
+The company also sells a variety of specialty fruit gift items, such as gift boxes featuring chocolate dipped fruit and fresh fruit products and other products like fresh fruit cups, fresh fruit smoothies, chocolate dipped fruit cones, flower bouquets, dessert boards, chocolate dipped fruit platters, cookies, and cupcakes.

 History

 The company was founded by Tariq Farid and Kamran Farid, and the first Edible Arrangements store opened in East Haven, Connecticut in 1999.
 After designing the computer systems, training manuals, production and profitability tracking and supply chain management process, they began franchising the concept in 2001.
 The first official franchise location opened in Waltham, Massachusetts.
 However, the first store was in Hamden, Connecticut.

-In 2009, Edible Arrangements announced the signing of master franchisee agreements in Rome, Italy, and Hong Kong.
+In 2009, Edible Arrangements announced the signing of master franchise agreements in Rome and Hong Kong.
 The Rome master franchise was purchased by VPF International Ltd, and the franchise for Hong Kong was purchased by D.T.
 Hong Kong Ltd, which is owned by Sanja Dujic.
 Additionally, in November 2009, an agreement was signed with brothers Kemal and Emre Aydin, who planned to develop 15 locations in Turkey.
 Edible Arrangements ended 2009 with 74 new stores and franchise agreements for more than 85 locations in the U.S. and internationally, totaling the number of units to 940.
 The company's U.S. growth in 2009 was concentrated in Texas and the Midwest with stores also opening in other locations including California, Massachusetts, Pennsylvania, and Virginia.
 A total of 39 U.S. locations closed during the three-year period 2007–2009.

-In 2010 the company opened 84 new U.S. stores and 9 international stores and signed commitments for 123 new locations.
-There are many stores in Connecticut including Glastonbury, Middletown, Hartford, etc. In January 2011, Edible Arrangements announced its 1,000th franchise agreement.
+In 2010, the company opened 84 new U.S. stores and 9 international stores; the company also signed commitments for 123 new locations.
+There are many stores in Connecticut including Glastonbury, Middletown, and Hartford.
+In January 2011, Edible Arrangements announced its 1,000th franchise agreement.

 In 2012, Edible Arrangements purchased a commercial building adjacent to its Wallingford, Connecticut headquarters, adding 23,057 additional square-feet of office space.

 As of 2012, the business had grown to more than 1,100 stores serving locations in the United States, Canada, Puerto Rico, the United Arab Emirates, Saudi Arabia, Kuwait, Qatar, Bahrain, Italy, Turkey, Hong Kong, Oman, India and China.
-In March 2008 Edible Arrangements was reported to have annual revenues of $195 million.
+In March 2008, Edible Arrangements was reported to have annual revenues of $195 million.

-Rankings
+2013 - Present

 Edible Arrangements was ranked number 40 on Entrepreneur magazine's 2013 Entrepreneur Franchise 500 and has appeared on the magazine's list of Top Global Franchises and Fastest-Growing Franchises for five consecutive years.
 It was also ranked first in category in the Franchise 500 in the years 2007, 2008, 2009, 2010, 2011, 2012, and 2013.

 In January 2011, a Forbes magazine article entitled "Top 20 Franchises to Start" ranked Edible Arrangements as number nine.
 The company also was recently named one of the "Top 100 Internet Retailers" by Internet Retailer magazine.